CALL 1-866-759-2674

 • Start times following surgery vary based on the surgeon –always check with your surgeon first to see when it is okay to begin.

-• 6 week mark for total hip replacements, and 4 weeks for total knee replacements is common at the Welcome Back Clinic.
+• 6 week mark for total hip replacements, post lumbar laminectomy/discectomy, and 4 weeks for total knee replacements is common at the Welcome Back Clinic.

 How long?